User Profile

 As emphasised by Prof Nicholls, future management of CVD will depend on evidence from large clinical outcome trials, and effective biomarkers to identify prominent risk factors such as Lp(a), to allow personalised treatment.
 Investigation of Lp(a) in clinical outcomes trials is vital for important considerations, such as: what a clinical meaningful reduction of Lp(a) is; why Lp(a) is produced in the body; and subsequently, if there are any long-term consequences of Lp(a) lowering agents.
 A/Prof Sullivan emphasised that, until Lp(a) lowering agents are proven to be safe and effective, Lp(a) must be regarded as an important means of nuancing risk in the intermediate category of ASCVD.
 A/Prof Sullivan said.
 “We should not think about other biomarkers until we have done a good job sorting out Lp(a).
 It may do just about everything we need.”

-To learn more about lipoprotein(a), watch the full webinar here, with Prof Nicholls, A/Prof Sullivan and A/Prof Kostner.
+To learn more about lipoprotein(a), view the recordings from Prof Nicholls, A/Prof Sullivan and A/Prof Kostner via the link below.

 References